Kevin Stowe

 Current Research Projects

-- Creative language generation: exploring possibilities for generating all sorts of novel language (humor, metaphor, etc) using deep learning.
+- I'm fascinated by creative language generation: exploring possibilities for generating all sorts of novel language (humor, metaphor, etc) using deep learning.
 Are end-to-end models sufficient, and if not, how can we improve them to handle this difficult area of language?

 - Doctoral dissertation on syntactically motivated approaches to metaphors, with the CLEAR group under Profs.
 Martha Palmer and Jim Martin.
 I studied how syntax can influence metaphoric properties, and this can be leveraged to improve deep-learning metaphor detection.